 Thus, consider yourself a global citizen after visiting once you meet people in Singapore.

 You have probably never heard one record that Singaporeans are holders of, they are the fastest walkers in the planet.
 And I’m not talking about that zombie movie, silly!
 Their walking speed is an average of 6.15 kilometers per hour, that’s like walking 18 meters in just a little below 11 seconds.

 With that said, take a walk around their pedestrian friendly streets and tourist destinations.
+But if you’re walking during the holidays and the lanes and streets might be overcrowded, never try to disrespect the laws such as jaywalking because it can backfire immediately.
+In fact, there are tons of possible injuries from jaywalking alone.
 Besides the mainstream attractions such as Universal Studios Singapore, Sentosa, Marina Bay Sands Singapore, Gardens by the Bay, travelers can opt to visit their walkable but nature friendly spots such as China Town, Clarke Quay, Orchard Road, National Museums and many more.
 No need to worry as these spots are very much accessible using their different types of transportation.
 Just make sure to have a bottle of water, a face towel, and a fully charged camera on hand as you will enjoy beautiful sights paired with their immaculately clean surroundings.

 Singlish is not a Linggo

 We must acknowledge, there are millions of visitors coming in and out of Singapore every year.
 With that said, Singaporeans are very much accustomed to the English Language.
 They just hit it up a notch and made it their own!
 Thus, Singlish was born.